charliecalvert/CloudNotes/Assignments/React/ReactAddressDataMaven.md

 › Press Enter to trigger a test run.
 ```

+**NOTE**: **_DataMaven** will not be the final location of our **Router** object.
+In order to get more control in our tests, will later refactor our code and move the **Router** to our main **index.js** file.
+However, I think it is simplest if you see it first in **DataMaven**.
+Then it will be easier to understand why the code still works when we move it to **index.js**.
+I have feeling this may not be the last time refactor this aspect of our code.
+Remember, we write tests, we get them to pass, and then we refactor.
+The process never ends._

+## Testing ElfMenu

-To help prove to ourselves that we have properly updated **ElfMenu**, lets create or update an **ElfMenu.test.js** so that it contains at least the following two tests:
+To help prove to ourselves that we have properly updated **ElfMenu**, lets create or update **ElfMenu.test.js** so that it contains at least the following two tests:

 ```javascript
 import React from 'react';